metatypedev/ghjk/docs/architecture.md

 > [here](https://www.tldraw.com/s/v2_c_MewHuw1lKwZzwv3XG8-Y6?viewport=-3756%2C-1126%2C10279%2C6280&page=page%3Apage).
 > Be sure to update the [backup](./architecture.tldr) if you update that.

 Ghjk is made up of a set of modules that each implement and encapsulate a set of related features.
 The program is primarily consumed through the provided CLI.
-It as an argument a path to a ghjkfile (through `$GHJKFILE`) and if no such argument is provided, it'll look for a file named `ghjk.ts` in the current or any of the parent directories and treat it as the config file.
-It then loads the config file in a `WebWorker` to obtain a config object which is expected to contain configuration for any of the modules it's intersted in.
+It takes as an argument a path to a ghjkfile (through `$GHJKFILE`) and if no such argument is provided, it'll look for a file named `ghjk.ts` in the current or any of the parent directories and treat it as the config file.
+It then loads the config file in a `WebWorker` to obtain a config object which is expected to contain configuration for any of the modules it's interested in.
 The modules then process their configuration and, based on it, outline the cli commands and flags to expose through the CLI.
 The modules are also allowed to export entries to the lockfile which is treated as a _memo_ of the processed config file.
-If As of January 1, 2024 the following modules are imlemented/planned:
+As of January 1, 2024 the following modules are implemented/planned:

 - Ports: download and install executables and libraries
 - Envs (TBD): make CLI shell environments that have access to specific programs